-Under the Provisional License granted by PAGCOR, the Group is required to set up and maintain an escrow account amounting to US\$100.0 million with a universal bank mutually agreed by PAGCOR and BRHI.
-All funds for the construction of the Project shall pass through the escrow account and all drawdowns of funds from the said escrow account must be applied to the Project.
-The escrow account should have a maintaining balance of US\$50.0 million.
-If the funds in escrow account fall below the maintaining balance at any given time, BRHI shall deposit not later than 15 calendar days (grace period) from the date the escrow account falls below the maintaining balance, such funds to achieve the maintaining balance.
-The escrow will be withdrawn and released to BRHI upon completion of the Project.
+Under the Provisional License that had been granted by PAGCOR, the Group was required to set up and maintain an escrow account amounting to US\$100.0 million with a universal bank mutually agreed by PAGCOR and BRHI.
+All funds for the construction of the Project passed through the escrow account and all drawdowns of funds from the said escrow account must be applied to the Project.
+The escrow account required a maintaining balance of US\$50.0 million.
+If the funds in escrow account fell below the maintaining balance at any given time, BRHI deposited not later than 15 calendar days (grace period) from the date the escrow account fell below the maintaining balance, such funds to achieve the maintaining balance.
+The escrow will be released to BRHI upon approval by PAGCOR now that the project has been completed and the permanent license was granted on May 7, 2015.